harrisony/home-assistant-nsw-rural-fire-service-fire-danger/README.md

 `sensor.fire_danger_in_greater_sydney_region` which is further used in the examples below.

-The sensor's state will either be `ok` or `unknown` if no data could be retrieved.
+The sensor's state will return the current fire danger level.

 The following attributes will be available for use in `template` sensors.